What’s newGlobal Highlights

 Overall call

-• Petty theft in crowded places
+• Petty theft in crowded tourist spots

-• Mountain hiking accidents
+• Mountain and ski accidents

 How to travel it safely

-• Keep valuables secure in public
+• Keep valuables in a hotel safe or money belt.

-• Wear appropriate gear for hiking
+• Wear proper footwear and gear for mountain trails.

-• Check weather before outdoor activities
+• Check weather forecasts before hiking or skiing.

-Emergency: In emergencies, dial 112 for assistance.
+Emergency: In emergencies, dial 112 for police, ambulance, or fire.

 Send feedback / Suggest a hidden gem